Tekhne/todo/README.md

 # Client Tests

 The first thing to note is that I used `mocha` instead of `jest` for performance reasons (I developed on old hardware).
-Since I'm using the `expect `package , I think it should be straighforward to convert back to `jest` if needed.
+Since I'm using the `expect` package, I think it should be straighforward to convert back to `jest` if needed.

 The second thing to note is that this project uses React hooks, which, at the